medkrimi/Sitecore.Commerce.Headstart.NextJS.Inception/README.md

 * Read, Update Orders

 ## Requirement
-Create an Order Cloud Marketplace instance (https://portal.ordercloud.io)
+Create an OrderCloud Marketplace instance (https://portal.ordercloud.io)

 ## How do I get started?
-Using the Deploy Button below, you'll deploy on Vercel the Next.js project as well as connect it to your Sitecore Commerce Order Cloud sandbox.
+Using the Deploy Button below, you'll deploy on Vercel the Next.js project as well as connect it to your Sitecore Commerce OrderCloud sandbox.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FSitecoreNA%2Fsitecore-commerce%2Ftree%2Fmain)